Next Steps for Admitted Graduate Students

 New graduate students are asked to attend a half-day orientation session to learn more about UW resources and academic expectations.
 To learn more about the orientation and upcoming dates visit the Graduate Education page.
 Information about the program will also be sent to admitted graduate students.

 Graduate students receiving graduate assistantships are required to attend a Graduate Teaching and Learning Symposium held prior to the start of the Fall semester.
-More information and registration details can be found here.

 UW also offers numerous professional development and training opportunities throughout the year for graduate students wishing to develop skills and knowledge, as well as engage outside the classroom.